What To Do If Your Dogs Has Worms (And How to Prevent Them!)

 • Practice and teach children about good hygiene.
 That includes washing hands before eating, especially after playing in soil or sand, or handling pets.

 • Keep up with regular veterinary care, including stool checks and parasite prevention.
 This is especially important for puppies who are working through their vaccine checklist and building an immune system.
-Worms are very common in puppies and can make them very ill, even leading to death, so stay on time with vaccines and puppy dewormers.
+Worms are very common in puppies and can make them very ill, even leading to death, so be sure to stay on time with vaccines and puppy dewormers.

 These best practices should help prevent worms and make your home a “worm free zone" — for both the two-legged and four-legged inhabitants!